null

 Marc:

-Marc refers to the solid, leftover plant material remaining after the extraction process in tincture making or other herbal preparations.
-Once the liquid menstruum is separated, the marc contains residual plant fibers and unextracted compounds.
-In Dual-Stage Extract Tinctures, the marc may be further processed to ensure thorough extraction and utilization of the herb’s constituents.
+Marc refers to the solid, leftover plant material that remains after the liquid menstruum has been separated during the extraction process.
+Found in tincture-making and other herbal preparations, the marc consists of residual plant fibers and unextracted compounds.
+In Dual-Stage Extract Tinctures, the marc may undergo further processing to maximize the extraction of the herb’s beneficial constituents.

 Macerate:

 A macerate is the mixture of plant material soaking in a menstruum (solvent) to extract bioactive compounds.
-During the maceration process, the plant material infuses into the liquid, allowing its beneficial constituents to dissolve.
-Once the maceration is complete, the liquid extract is separated from the marc, resulting in a tincture or extract with a high concentration of active compounds.
+During the maceration process, the plant material steeps in the liquid, allowing its beneficial constituents to dissolve fully.
+Once maceration is complete, the marc is separated from the liquid extract, resulting in a tincture or extract rich in active compounds.

 Menstruum:

-Menstruum is the liquid solvent used to extract an herb’s active constituents in tincture-making or other extraction methods.
-Common menstruums include alcohol for potent extractions, water for gentle infusions, vinegar for acidity, and glycerin for a sweet, alcohol-free alternative.
-The choice of menstruum affects which compounds are extracted and the overall potency of the preparation.
+The term menstruum refers to the liquid solvent used to extract an herb’s active constituents in tincture-making or other extraction methods.
+Common menstruums include alcohol for potent extractions, water for gentle infusions, vinegar for acidic preparations, and glycerin for a sweet, alcohol-free alternative.
+The choice of menstruum determines which compounds are extracted and significantly influences the potency and character of the final preparation.

 Single-Stage Extract Tinctures: